LAB-Entreprenor/iframe-kiosk-display/README.md

 sudo ./install.sh
 ```

+Files will be installed at ``/opt/display-kiosk/``

 ### Display Mode

 Shows multiple web pages (iframes) at once

 Supports four layout modes:

-Auto – Automatically fits as many frames as possible per row
+Auto – Automatically fits frames in a grid-structrure

-2×2 – Fixed four-frame grid

 Horizontal – Frames side-by-side in a single row

-Fullscreen – Displays one page at a time

 This is the standard display site